 The cheese giant picked up the cauldron and drank.
 He drank and he drank but, just as the kitchen witch promised, the cauldron never emptied.
 Then, with a belch that shook the birds out of the sky, he smiled.
 “Good.”

 “Finally!”
 Witch Stein threw her hands up in the air.
-She pulled a roll of parchment out of her bosom and thrust it at her cheese husband.
+Then she pulled a roll of parchment out of her bosom and thrust it at her cheese husband.
 “Gather these materials, Cheese-Head.
 We have to build a bigger house before we do anything else.”

 “Wow!”
-Etheldred exclaimed as the cheese man lurched away on his first mission, carrying the over-sized wine flask and bread loaf with him.
+Etheldred exclaimed as the cheese man lumbered away on his first mission, carrying the over-sized loaf and flask with him.
 “He can read?”

 “Grab your broom, woman.”
 Frankie Stein launched herself into the air.
 “We’re going to find a nice secluded spot in the mountains.
 I need space for my laboratory and the hard-to-find magical elements Goudard is going to collect for me.
 I have hypotheses to test!”